 You must complete the following symptom checker the morning of volunteering, prior to arrival: Daily Symptom Checker

-You can view upcoming volunteer opportunities on our Volunteer Calendar.
+You can view upcoming volunteer opportunities on our Community Calendar.
 If you have questions or need more information, please contact our Volunteer Manager at email@example.com or 616-735-6240 ext.
 104.

 Below are a few different areas that a Registered Volunteer can help out around Blandford.